aindilis/frdcsa/ReferenceManual.md

 ### Status

-The FRDCSA is an ongoing project with many internal and minor codebases in various stages of development.
+The FRDCSA is an ongoing project with many custom internal/minor codebases in various stages of development.
 Some systems are functional prototypes, while others are in conceptual or early development stages.

 <a id="org602622f"></a>

-## Core Systems
+## Core Internal/Minor Systems

 <a id="org08b2bfe"></a>